 As stated in the Snow Software quotation, Gartner later did retire the MarketScope for ITAM (which is the software category within which SAM resides)

-Gartner does not exist to provide accurate information; it provides information to profit maximize.
-Gartner is the biggest IT analyst because throughout its history it consistently focused on profit-maximizing over research integrity.
-And this is the problem when the analysts like Gartner and like Forrester that focus the most on profit maximization and the least on following research rules grow to be the largest IT analysts.
-When Gartner acquired other IT analyst firms, I found a number of analysts who left Gartner soon after the acquisition.
-When I interviewed them they told me they left because Gartner’s business model was simple too mercenary and anti-research in orientation.
+Gartner does not exist to provide accurate information; it gives information to profit maximize.
+Gartner is the most prominent IT analyst because, throughout its history, it consistently focused on profit-maximizing over research integrity.
+And this is the problem when the analysts like Gartner and like Forrester that concentrate the most on profit maximization and the least on following research rules grow to be the most significant IT analysts.
+When Gartner acquired other IT analyst firms, I found many analysts who left Gartner soon after the acquisition.
+When I interviewed them, they told me they left because Gartner’s business model was simple too mercenary and anti-research in orientation.

 Profit or Nonprofit and Why it Matters for Research

-A final point and a criterion which I considered adding is whether the research entity is nonprofit.
+A final point and a criterion that I considered adding are whether the research entity is nonprofit.
 For-profit entities have a harder time maintaining research integrity over nonprofit entities.
-This is a major reason as to why government-funded research out-performs private research.
+This is a significant reason as to why government-funded research out-performs private research.

 The Disadvantages of Private Research